Sphereserver/Source-X/docs/Getting-started.md

 ```
 Place the item right close to you and double-click it.

-As before, hit Felucca and, in the submenue click all the spawn items **once**.
+As before, hit Felucca and, in the submenu, click all the spawn items **once**.

 Do the same thing for Trammel.

 Same steps as before: